 Toomemägi Park offers fantastic views of the Old Town of Tartu and holds the heart of Tartu’s history.
-On those hills stood the fortress of Toomemäe, what has first mentioned 1030 AD and therefore became the founding date of our lovely city.
-Through the times, many bastions have been dug and concurred here, leaving only a hint of its vivid history visible today.
+On those hills stood the fortress of Toomemäe, which was first mentioned in 1030 AD and therefore became the founding date of our lovely city.
+Through the times, many bastions have been dug and conquered here, leaving only a hint of its vivid history visible today.
 You can still see the occasional remnants of the stone wall, also with the beautiful ruins of Dome Cathedral.

 Estonian National Museum (ERM) is a new and spacious museum with lots of topics to cover.
-Here you can see exhibitions ranging from -8000BC to this day, different cultural segments and objects from every aspect of life today and before.
-ERM is a great place to spend hours among family and friends and get an insight what defines us here as Estonians.
-The very first sTARTUp Day event in the year 2016 also took place there.
+Here you can see exhibitions ranging from 8000BC to this day, different cultural segments and objects from every aspect of life today and before.
+ERM is a great place to spend hours with family and friends and get insight into what defines us as Estonians.
+The very first sTARTUp Day event also took place there in 2016.

-Rüütli street is located in the heart of Tartu, connecting the town square and Botanical Garden of the University of Tartu.
+Rüütli street is located in the heart of Tartu, connecting the town square and the Botanical Garden of the University of Tartu.
 Of course, there are many cozy bars on the way!
 Kivi, Trepp and Vein ja Vine are only a few of the many venues you may discover from Rüütli street.
 Near them, on Magasini street you can also find Möku - a bar that’s always filled with all sorts of interesting people, also a regular place for many international students.
 You can be sure that you’ll never get bored there, be sure to also try their famous dumplings!

 A little further from the old town of Tartu, two yet different worlds exist.
-In a bunker under the Toomemägi, an old gunpowder cellar with bricks more than 300 years stands proud.
+In a bunker under the Toomemägi, there is an old gunpowder cellar with bricks more than 300 years old.
 Today, this fragment of history – Püssirohukelder, serves as a unique beer restaurant with the highest pub ceiling in the world.
-Few hundred meters from there we find the best „culture bar“, as we like to call it – Naiiv.
-Although Naiiv has been here slightly over 5 years, it quickly won the hearts and minds of Tartu.